toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ## The work itself

-I may lack the talents of a [10x developer](https://medium.com/ingeniouslysimple/the-origins-of-the-10x-developer-2e0177ecef60), but a slew of ancillary skills have sanctioned my career nonetheless.
+I lack the talents of a [10x developer](https://medium.com/ingeniouslysimple/the-origins-of-the-10x-developer-2e0177ecef60), but a slew of ancillary skills have sanctioned my career nonetheless.

 First and foremost, I enjoy coding; I can work for hours at a time on a difficult problem without succumbing to frustration, and I thrive in a working environment that calls on me infrequently to talk with other people.
 Not everyone can do this, and even fewer people can enjoy it.